robdevops/check_ntp_clients/README.md

 `check_ntp_clients` plugin for Nagios / Icinga.
 Warns about stale clients known to `ntpd` or `chronyd` NTP servers.

 ## Description
-This test is designed to run on an NTP server, and alerts about known NTP clients we haven't heard from in a while.
+This test is designed to run on a private NTP server, and alerts about known NTP clients we haven't heard from in a while.
 Supports chronyd and ntpd.

 ## Limitations
 * This test uses runtime network statistics counters to discover clients.
 This means the client list is cleared when ntpd or chronyd are restarted, making it possible to miss a stale client if the server is restarted at an unfortunate time.
 It is recommended to compliment this test with `check_ntp_time` (from the `nagios-plugins-ntp` or `monitoring-plugins-basic` packages) on each client.